-As we will see, one of the standard Bayesian arguments for probabilism generalizes, so that p and $p_E$ ought to be probability functions.
+As we will see, one of the standard Bayesian arguments for probabilism generalizes, so that-given widely applicable conditions-p and p_E ought to be probability functions.
 The more interesting results concern updating.
 I will show that, depending on what the goal is, the prior probability function and evidential measure should be combined in one of the following two ways in order to produce a posterior probability: